mmkrty/mmkrty/README.md

 ## 👋 Hi there, This is Hao Chen
-### I'm a Historian and Self-taught Web Developer based in Berlin..
+### I'm a Historian and Self-taught Web Developer based in Berlin.

 ## Personal Projects
 The following are my original projects: